renctan/mongo-solr/README.md

 # Known issues

 * There is an issue with the BSON extension binary that comes with the Ruby driver that will cause the daemon to run in unexpected ways.
 This is a machine dependent bug and to check if you're machine is susceptible to this issue, try executing this [snippet](https://gist.github.com/92eb07eebfe362a7f97c) in the Ruby interpreter.
 The output of BSON Ruby and C should be the same.
+Update: This issue affects 32bit machines and there is already a pending fix for this issue.
+You can check the details of the fix [here](https://github.com/mongodb/mongo-ruby-driver/pull/54).

 # TODO